Academic Information

 Step-Up Policy

-An undergraduate senior may take up to six credit hours in graduate Business, Theology or Education (if they have met the prerequisites), which will later be waived if the student pursues one of Whitworth's graduate degrees.
-These six credits will count toward the student's undergraduate degree.
+An undergraduate senior may take up to six credit hours in graduate business or education (if they have met the prerequisites), which will later be waived if the student pursues one of Whitworth's graduate degrees.
+These six credits will count toward the total credit required for the student's undergraduate degree.
 They will not be counted again for graduate credit.
-However, the total credits required for a student’s graduate degree will be reduced by the number of credits s/he completes in Step-Up, up to six credits, and the course requirement for the completed Step-Up classes will be waived.
+However, the total credits required for a student’s graduate degree will be reduced by the number of credits they complete in Step-Up, up to six credits, within the chosen graduate program.
+The course requirements for the completed Step-Up classes will be waived, and a minimum of 30 additional graduate credits must be completed.

 Student Holds